 Chickens, as in all birds, have a very special design for the male’s reproductive organs.
 Unlike mammalian males, Hank’s entire reproductive system is encompassed inside his body cavity.
-Sperm generated in the avian system are viable at body temperature.
+Sperm generated in the avian system is viable at body temperature.
 The body temperature of mammals is too warm for sperm, therefore reproductive organs are found outside the body.

-Hank has two testis located high in the abdominal cavity in front of the kidneys near the backbone.
-These gonads (testis) tend to be bean shaped and shrink and grow on a regular basis influenced by seasonal mating.
+Hank has two testes located high in the abdominal cavity in front of the kidneys near the backbone.
+These gonads (testis) tend to be bean-shaped and shrink and grow on a regular basis influenced by seasonal mating.
 It is worth noting that mating increases with the increase in light hours.
-In the testis both sperm and male hormones are produced.
-Hormones such as testosterone influence traits like aggression, comb growth, spurs, and length of tail feathers.
+In the testis, both sperm and male hormones are produced.
+Hormones such as testosterone influence traits like aggression, comb growth, spurs, and the length of tail feathers.
 Though our Hank will continue to produce sperm for many years his quality of sperm will decline with age.
 Unlike Henrietta who is born with all the ova she will ever form into an egg, Hank must produce sperm regularly from the time he matures.
 A mature rooster, with good nutrition, genetics, and environment could produce as many as 35,000 sperm each second of his mature life.
 This is why you only need one rooster to 10 hens to ensure fertility.

 The sperm leave the testis by way of the deferent ducts.
 These ducts are tubes that are narrow as they leave the testis and widen before they reach the cloaca.
 The widened area of the deferent tubes serves to store sperm for multiple matings and allows for sperm maturity.
 It takes from one to four days for the sperm to travel from the testis to the end of the ducts.

 Each deferent duct opens into a small “bump” or papilla on the back wall of the cloaca.
 This is the mating organ.
-As a result chickens do not have penises.
-You may recall from Henrietta, the multi-purpose cloaca precedes the vent where the ends of the digestive and reproductive systems meet.
+As a result, chickens do not have penises.
+You may recall from Henrietta, that the multi-purpose cloaca precedes the vent where the ends of the digestive and reproductive systems meet.
 Here is where hens and roosters excrete waste.
-This is also where in hen’s eggs emerge and where roosters transfer sperm for fertilization during mating.
+This is also where hen’s eggs emerge and where roosters transfer sperm for fertilization during mating.

-As previously discussed, our feathered friends are evolutionarily programmed as a prey species.
+As previously discussed, our feathered friends are evolutionarily programmed as prey species.
 In reproduction, as it is in digestion, the systems need to include a certain efficiency and quickness for survival.
 This is also true of the mating process.
 When a rooster mates there is a short display of dominance.
 He then climbs on the back of the hen, places a foot on each wing, forcing the tail feathers upwards to press their cloacas together in what is called a “cloacal kiss.”
 In these few seconds sperm is transferred from the male cloaca to the cloaca of the hen.
 As brief an encounter as this is, it is efficient and effective.
 Henrietta, our hen, has sperm host glands built into her reproductive tract.
 These host glands can store sperm for 10 days to two weeks.

-As we mentioned in the beginning of this article, a chicken’s sperm remains viable at body temperature.
+As we mentioned at the beginning of this article, a chicken’s sperm remains viable at body temperature.
 The action of laying an egg contracts these glands to force viable sperm into the oviduct far enough to fertilize the future eggs.
 Early poultrymen would buy their hens fertilized and have enough fertile eggs to set and not deal with a rooster.

 As I have mentioned before, you do not need the presence of a rooster to get or continue to produce eggs.
 Unfortunately, Hank has nothing to do with egg production.
 If anything, his presence tends to lessen egg production due to stress on the hens from mating.
 You do, however, need the presence of a male for fertile eggs and chicks.
-Fertility is affected by both male and female.
+Fertility is affected by both males and females.
 In both, fertility tends to decrease as chickens age.
-As Hank ages and starts to lose interest and ability to mate due to size, fertility will decrease.
+As Hank ages and starts to lose interest and the ability to mate due to size, fertility will decrease.

 Thomas Fuller is a retired biology teacher and lifelong poultry owner.
-Look for the next part in his series on the biology of a chicken in the next Backyard Poultry.